ros2/design/articles/unique_network_flows.md

 ## Proposed Solution

-Our proposal to solve the problem is to make the flow identifiers of publishers and subscribers in communicating nodes unique using existing IP and transport header parameters.
+Our proposal to solve the problem is to make the flow identifiers of publishers and subscribers in communicating nodes unique using existing IP and transport header fields.

 ### Network Flow: a new QoS policy